Skip to content

 May 12, 2011, former Whitley County Sheriff Lawrence Hodge admitted in federal court that he was involved in numerous illegal activities during his tenure as sheriff, including conspiracy to commit extortion, distribute oxycodone, and money laundering.

 On May 12, 2016, ex-President Bill Clinton popped in on Thursday Night Live in Lexington.
 He campaigned in the Commonwealth twice in one week for his wife’s May 17 primary race.
 President Clinton repealed the Glass Steagall Act in 1999, enabling Wall Street to gamble on new-found bank money.
-Now the taxpayers bail them out every ten years, which some people call socialism.
+Now the taxpayers bail out Wall St. every ten years with no consequences.

-On May 12, 2021, many Kentuckians went into panic mode and bought all the gasoline they could find after a cyberattack on the Colonial Pipeline.
+On May 12, 2021, some locals went into panic mode and bought all the gasoline they could find after a cyberattack on the Colonial Pipeline.
 State Transportation Secretary Jim Gray declared a state of emergency to speed up gas delivery to Kentucky.
 The order waived restrictions on how long a truck driver could drive.
-Meanwhile President Biden and Senator McConnell met for the 1st time since Biden took office.
-The two have worked together for 35 years and both men are accountable to the same donors.
+Meanwhile, President Biden and Mitch met for the 1st time since Biden took office.
+The two significantly older men had worked together for 35 years.
+Both are accountable to the same donors.